A Complete Ergonomic Workstation Setup Guide for Accountants

 You can also move your seat forward, adjust the armrests, and so much more.
 Of course, the height is the most important thing in the ergonomic workstation setup, especially for the next step.

-An alternative to the ErgoChair Pro is the ErgoChair Plus.
+An alternative to the ErgoChair Pro is the ErgoChair Ultra.
 This works well in any ergonomic office setup.
 It uses advanced TPE material with a fishbone design to support the back and promote a healthy spine.
 With time, it can correct your posture while sitting.
 You can adjust the height, seat, armrests, and back-tilt with it as well.

 Kinn Chair